 Problem #4: Income taxes.
 You can lower your income taxes by setting up a family limited partnership to own income-producing property.
 Then you can make gifts of limited partnership interests to the other limited partners, often your children or grandchildren.
 They then pay income tax at lower tax rates.
 A family limited partnership is an excellent tool to shift income to partners who pay taxes at lower rates.
 It’s also an effective way to make gifts and still keep total control of all the property owned by the partnership.

 Problem #5: Capital gains taxes.
 Protect your assets from capital gains taxes by owning your assets as community property, if you are a married couple.
 This can be done with a Community Property Trust.
-On the death of either community property spouse, your entire estate gets a “double” step-up in basis for income tax purposes to the full value of appreciated property, thus avoiding ALL capital gains taxes.
+On the death of either community property spouse, your entire estate gets a “double” step-up in basis for income tax purposes to the full value of the appreciated property, thus avoiding ALL capital gains taxes.
 You get only a one-half step-up in basis if the property is owned in joint tenancy.
 Your attorney can set up this valuable tax-saving device at the time he creates your Family Trust.

 Problem #6: Spouse’s Creditors.
 Protect your assets from the claims of your family’s creditors, ex-spouses, and the IRS.
-Your lawyer can include creditor protection provisions in your Family Trust and help you you appoint a properly trained trustee.
+Your lawyer can include creditor protection provisions in your Family Trust and help you appoint a properly trained trustee.

 Problem #7: Inexperienced Beneficiaries.
 Protect your assets from being wasted by young or inexperienced family members.
 Most beneficiaries spend their entire inheritances in less than two years, regardless of the size of the estate or the heir’s socio-economic background.
 Your lawyer can set up your Family Trust with protective provisions that provide guidance and safeguard your life savings.